v-kydela/BotBlog/Blog - Azure Bot Analytics Queries.md

 ![Analytics](https://docs.microsoft.com/en-us/azure/application-insights/media/app-insights-analytics/001.png)

 To get an idea of what queries you might want to run for a bot, you can switch away from the Application Insights resource and have a look at the [Analytics blade](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-analytics?view=azure-bot-service-4.0) in your bot resource (Web App Bot, Functions Bot, or Bot Channels Registration).
 That will show you the **retention**, **users**, and **activities** charts.
+(Note that the current analytics visuals are not reproducible using App Insights.)

 ## Retention